kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 .. code-block:: json

    {
-      "3":"test@example.com"
+      "3": "test@example.com"
    }

 .. note:: To identify the contact we are using their email address, which is also the default key.
 Therefore, we do not have to
-          define a key_id here.
+          define a ``key_id`` here.

-For further information about creating and updating a contact in Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.
+For further information about creating and updating a contact in the Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.

 2. Trigger the Event

-.. note:: You need at least one contact available in Suite so that the contact data can be used.
+.. note:: You need at least one contact available in the Suite so that the contact data can be used.

 **Request**:

-``POST /api/v2/event/trigger``
+``POST /api/v2/event/<id>/trigger``

-Use your external event ID as id.
+Use your external event ID as *id*.
 For more information about the external ID, see below.

 **Response**: